Back to Portfolio

 The Challenge

-• Preventing deadlocks in narrow aisles
+• Preventing deadlocks in single-lane corridors and intersection bottlenecks

-• Ensuring low-latency communication for real-time control
+• Ensuring low-latency communication for real-time control across the full facility footprint

 • Dynamic task reallocation based on priority and robot status